matter-labs/era-contracts/docs/l2_system_contracts/zksync_fee_model.md

 #### Refunds for repeated writes

-zkSync Era is a state diff-based rollup, i.e. the pubdata is published not for transactions, but for storage changes.
+ZKsync Era is a state diff-based rollup, i.e. the pubdata is published not for transactions, but for storage changes.
 This means that whenever a user writes into a storage slot, it incurs a certain amount of pubdata.
 However, not all writes are equal:

 - If a slot has been already written to in one of the previous batches, the slot has received a short ID, which allows it to require less pubdata in the state diff.
 - Depending on the `value` written into a slot, various compression optimizations could be used and so we should reflect that too.